JStateson/MacroViewer/README.md

 ## This app is only useful for HP Community Volunteers to help compose macro images and urls

-Log in and access your macros page using chrome
+Log in and access your macros page.
+If using chrome then right click and "view page source"

-Expose the source code of the page and save it as "macros.html"
+Save the source code of the page and save it as "macros.html".
+This was only tested in Chrome.

-Run this app and open the file.
-There are demo macro files in the tar.
+Run MacroViewer and open the file.
+If using demo files open "macros.html" first.

 Image of main page https://h30434.www3.hp.com/t5/media/gallerypage/image-id/364836iC71FFA1BC449061C

-A tar with latest binaries can be downloaded if you do not wish to build the app
+A tar with latest binaries can be downloaded if you do not wish to build the app.

+There is no install app so you must inform windows to keep the download and you may have to unblock MacroViewer

-The tar also has a sample macro html, two supplemental macro txt's and sample signatures
+The tar also has a sample macro html, five supplemental macro txt's and sample signatures

 You may copy any of the sample macros into your own macros.